A collection of smart home devices including light bulbs and a smartphone, showcasing modern technology.

 Smart lights deliver instant, everyday value.
 Dim them for movie night, set them to gradually brighten in the morning, or change colours for ambience.

-Budget pick: Govee smart bulbs (~$15–$25 each from Amazon AU).
+Budget pick: Govee smart light bulbs (~$15–$25 each from Amazon AU).
 Work with both Google and Alexa.

-Premium pick: Philips Hue (~$35–$55 per bulb).
+Premium pick: Philips Hue White and Colour Ambiance starter kit ($35–$55 per bulb).
 More reliable, better colour accuracy.
-Requires the Hue Bridge (~$89) for full functionality.
+Requires the Philips Hue Bridge ($89) for full functionality.

 3. Smart Plug (~$25–$45)